Hart Career Center

 This class allows students to learn about the basics of what makes up a computer system, and different types of computer related technologies.
 Students will learn about computer hardware, operating systems, various applications, mobile devices, and networking.
 Topics such as basic internal PC operation, the Internet, security, and cloud based networking will also be covered.
 Students will use a “Pico” micro-controller and a “Raspberry Pi” computer to explore digital electronics and computer programming concepts.
 This class is NOT a computer applications class that teaches students how to USE a computer, but instead explores the underlying technologies that make computers do what they do!

-Computer Repair and Support (2 Hr)
+Computer & Network Support (2 Hr)

 Computer Networking & Support students participate in SkillsUSA.